 Verification: Are we building the product right?

 Email checker, email verifier, email validator

-It is the system that performs an email validation and email verification service.
+It is the system that performs email validation and email verification.
 You may also find it online under names such as email list cleaning service or email cleaning service.